dojo/widget-core/README.md

 ### Extending Base Widget

-To create custom reusable you can extend `createWidgetBase`.
+To create custom reusable widgets you can extend `createWidgetBase`.

 A simple widget with no children such as a `label` widget can be created like this: